AAPOR Awards

 The AAPOR Award for Exceptionally Distinguished Achievement

-is the Association’s lifetime achievement award.
+The AAPOR Award for Exceptionally Distinguished Achievement is the Association’s lifetime achievement award.
 It is given for outstanding contributions to the field of public opinion research.
 Contributions include but are not limited to: advances in theory, empirical research and methods; improvements in ethical standards; and promotion of understanding among the public, media and/or policy makers.

 Past Award Winners

-Who may nominate: Any member of AAPOR may make a nomination.
+Anyone (AAPOR members AND non-members) may submit a nomination.
 The innovations nominated may result from their own work or that of others.
-The nomination information should include:

 1. Names of the individuals or groups responsible for the innovation